GoonerM466/iptvboss-support-agent/docs/troubleshooting/01_database_corruption_startup_failure.md

 - IPTVBoss won't open or immediately closes
 - Error message: "Database failed to load or is corrupt"
 - GUI running in Task Manager but no window appears on screen
-- All playlists and layouts disappeared
+- All playlists and/or layouts disappeared
 - Lost Pro license activation
 - Application freezes during startup